|Online Exhibit Manual and Freeman Portal

 Exhibitor Appointed Contractor (EAC)

-If you are using an EAC to setup or dismantle your booth, you must submit, on their behalf, their company’s proof of insurance and a completed form with their onsite information.
-The form will be available in Spring 2019.
+If you are using an EAC to setup or dismantle your booth, you must submit, on their behalf, their company’s proof of insurance and an EAC Form with their onsite information.

 Tips for getting the most out of APSA 2019: